Engine > Valve clearance adjustment on Austin Mini

 Adjusting the valve clearance must be done when the engine is cold.

 Adjusting the valve clearance requires turning the crankshaft very precisely to open each of the valves in turn.
 On a Mini with an automatic gearbox, the method of turning one of the front wheels does not work.
-The correct method is to remove the small rubber plug located above the torque converter bellhousing to free access to the starter ring gear.
+The correct method is to remove the small rubber grommet located above the torque converter housing to free access to the starter motor ring gear.
 Then simply lever the ring gear teeth with a flathead screwdriver and thus turn the crankshaft.
 It's tedious but it works.

 Adjusting the valve clearance requires turning the crankshaft very precisely to open each of the valves in turn.
 On a Mini with an automatic gearbox, the method of turning one of the front wheels does not work.
-The correct method is to remove the small rubber plug located above the torque converter bellhousing to free access to the starter ring gear.
+The correct method is to remove the small rubber grommet located above the torque converter housing to free access to the starter motor ring gear.
 Then simply lever the ring gear teeth with a flathead screwdriver and thus turn the crankshaft.
 It's tedious but it works.

 During various manipulations, always turn the crankshaft in the direction of engine rotation.
 This allows you to take up the slack.